By Jessica Chrisman, Certified Family Nurse Practitioner

 Chronic exposure to stress causes our overall health to deteriorate.
 Stress inhibits the normal communication inside the body, it affects the immune system, nervous system, musculoskeletal system, reproductive system, gastrointestinal tract, and various other tissues and organs.

 The comprehensive effects of stress on the body are recognized as major factors in the development of many serious medical conditions, including cancer, heart disease, diabetes, depression, etc. In order to reduce the effects of stress, one might consult a professional to get prescribed best supplements for brain health improvement and reducing the stress levels.

 The human nervous system is a complex one.
 The actions, reflexes, and processes that depend on its proper functioning are numerous.
 This is the main reason why the negative effects of stress on the nervous system are worrying.

-To understand these effects better we first need to understand the nervous system itself.
+To understand these negative effects as well as the positive effect of healthy living on the brain, it is better we first need to understand the nervous system itself.
 The human nervous system is made up of two major parts:

 The Central Nervous System (CNS) includes the brain and spinal cord.
 Peripheral Nervous System (PNS) includes the nerves and is further divided into the somatic, autonomic, and enteric nervous systems.